-The phrases “remote work,” “distributed teams,” and “digital nomad” have become trendy on the Internet lately.
+The phrases “remote work,” “distributed teams,” and “digital nomad” are becoming more and more trendy on the Internet.
 A lot of companies and virtual employees (us included) are writing about why it’s so great to be able to work from across the world and on your own schedule.
+Basically, there are a lot of benefits of working remotely for both employers and employees.

 Personally, I’m all for it.
 I’m writing this article from a beach in Palawan, the Philippines with a healthy layer of sunscreen.
 Remote work is interesting, and it’s exciting, which means people are more likely to read about it and publicly endorse it.